Blue-spotted salamander: Reproduction

+Blue-spotted salamanders mate through the depositing and collecting of a spermatophore.
+A spermatophore is a packet of sperm that is deposited by the male.
+Reproduction is initiated by the male by taking hold of the female and rubbing her head with his chin.
+The female's eggs can be fertilized by the sperm in the spermatophore, but she must be in close proximity to the spermatophore.
+The male will try to position her so she is close enough that this can happen (PBS 2023).

 Eggs are laid in small agglomerations attached to twigs, rocks or plants at the edge of a woodland pond or ditch.
 Clutches average a dozen eggs, and females may lay up to 500 eggs yearly.
 Males and females first mate when two years old.
 Breeding occurs in early spring near vernal pools.

 Eggs take about one month to hatch.
-At hatching, larvae have a well-developed mouth and eyes.
+At hatching, larvae have a well-developed mouth and eyes, as well as external gills and broad tail fins (Donato 2000).
 Front limbs form at two weeks, and hind limbs form at three weeks.
+Larvae live underwater until they transform into the terrestrial form of the salamander.
+While still in water, the larvae will have more neutral coloring such as browns, greens and grays.
+The spots will also be yellow instead of blue (Gilhen 1974).
 It will fully transform to its terrestrial state by late summer.

 Blue-spotted salamanders are known to be associated with unisexual (all-female) populations of ancient origin.
 The unisexual females often look like blue-spotted salamanders but have hybrid genomes and require sperm from a co-occurring, related species to fertilize their eggs and initiate development.
+In regions where Ambystoma laterale co-occurs with unisexual members of the Ambystoma complex, males can contribute sperm to support reproduction through kleptogenesis, a system in which hybrid females use the sperm to trigger egg development and can sometimes incorporate genetic material into their offspring.
 Usually the eggs then discard the sperm genome and develop asexually (i.e., gynogenesis, with premeiotic doubling); however, they may incorporate the genome from the sperm into the resulting offspring.
 Sperm incorporation commonly takes the form of genome addition (resulting in ploidy elevation in the offspring), or genome replacement, wherein one of the maternal genomes is discarded.
 This unique mode of reproduction has been termed kleptogenesis by Bogart and his colleagues.